DFE-Digital/ecf-gov-guidance/content/choose-training-option-early-career-teachers.md

 Your [appropriate body](/appoint-an-appropriate-body-early-career-teachers) will check your programme to make sure it covers the full depth of the early career framework.

-To access and compare the training materials, visit '[Support for early career teachers](https://support-for-early-career-teachers.education.gov.uk/)'.
+Before you choose this option you may want to see the training materials.
+Create a '[Support for early career teachers](https://support-for-early-career-teachers.education.gov.uk/users/sign-up)' account to view them.

+Your ECTs and mentors will be given access to the materials once your induction tutor has reported your chosen training option to DfE.
+[Learn about induction tutors and how they report your training option to DfE](/nominate-induction-tutor/).

 ## Option 3: design and deliver your own training